lindyem/lindyem/README.md

 * [React Instagram Clone](https://instagram-clone-d1536.web.app/ "instagram clone") - React project that uses Firebase services for real-time database storage and authentication.

 #### 🎓 I'm currently...
-* Volunteering for [1 Hour Life](https://www.1hour.org "1 Hour Life") as a WordPress developer & working with an amazing team at [Crown International](http://needmoremed.com/ "need more med") as a front-end developer in React.
+* Working with an amazing team at [Crown International](http://needmoremed.com/ "need more med") as a front-end developer in React.

 #### ⚡ Fun fact: I'm Bilingual (English/Spanish).
 I was a teacher for 12 years!
 Recently moved to San Diego after 10 years living in Mexico.
 #### Check my Stats!